yikeseam/Getting-and-Cleaning-Data-Project-Assignment/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 # Assumption
-Current working director is "C:/Users/.../Documents/". where ... refers to username of the workstation login user.
+Current working directory is "C:/Users/.../Documents/". where ... refers to username of the workstation login user.

 # Process Flows
 1. Download data zip file to local folder and unzipped to folder "./data/UCI HAR Dataset" outside RStudio.
 2. Start process in RStudio by loading dplyr package , as some R scripts use dplyr approach.

 Note: Steps 3 to 7 perform Reading datasets, follow by Assigning descriptive variable names.
 By doing so, the steps address both Objective 1 (Merging data sets), and Objectvie 4 (Label data sets with descriptive variable names).
-This makes easier for reference and completion of the rest of Objectives.
+This also makes easier for reference and completion of the rest of Objectives.

 3. Read activity_label.txt and assign description variable name to columns.
 4. Read features.txt and assign description variable name to columns.
 5. Handle train datasets
 5.1 Read subject_train.txt and assign description variable name to columns.
 5.2 Read y_train.txt and assign description variable name to columns.
 5.3 Read X_train.txt and assign meaningful column names as in feature_name 5.4 Bind all columns for subject_train, ytrain_actvid and xtrain_data
 6. Handle test datasets
 6.1 Read subject_test.txt and assign meaningful column names as in feature_name 6.2 Read y_test.txt and assign meaningful column names as in feature_name 6.3 Read X_test.txt and assign meaningful column names as in feature_name 6.4 Bind all columns for subject_test, ytest_label and xtest_data